bretth/django-pavlova-project/README.rst

 Pavlova uses the sqlite3 database for a quickstart however switching to postgresql is recommended for all but the smallest projects.

-A minimal setup.cfg and setup.py is used to install the project in the path, and hold project metadata.
+A minimal setup.cfg and setup.py is used to install the project in the path in ``develop`` mode, and hold project metadata.

 A *dev* app holds local fixtures (or factory objects) for loading into the development environment starting with a superuser.